 4.3 Star-formation History

 We previously discussed the spectral energy distribution we have adopted (§ 3.1.1), however here we explore the effects of varying the star-formation history (SFH) on the peak equivalent width predications.
-Figure 6 shows the effects of adopting continuous and instantaneous Padova tracks and continuous and instantaneous Geneva rotation tracks on select emission lines from the UV to the IR at ages 0, 2, 4, 5,6,8 million years .
-In this figure, the peaks of each emission line are tracked with age.
+Figure 6 shows the effects of adopting continuous and instantaneous Padova tracks and continuous and instantaneous Geneva rotation tracks on select emission lines from the UV to the IR at ages 0 Myr, 2 Myr, 4 Myr, 5 Myr,6 Myr ,8 Myr, In this figure, the peaks of each emission line are tracked with age.
 It is worth noting that the peaks of the emission line presented may occur at different φH and nH values with different ages.
 Though this information is contained in the LOC plane, it is not presented as part of Figure 6.

 General observations

-Nearly all the peak equivalent widths of the emission lines we track decrease over time when adopt any of the four evolutionary tracks.
-This is unsurprising considering the general trends of the respective SEDs (discussed in § 3.1.1).
+Nearly all the peak equivalent widths of the emission lines we track decrease over time when we adopt any of the four evolutionary tracks.
+This is unsurprising considering the general trends of the respective SEDs (discussed in § 3.1.1) [Specifically?].
 The continuous star formation models give similar results to zero-age instantaneous models.
 This is because the model atmospheres for the continuous star formation show little change in spectral slope as a function of cluster age.
 Thus, their overall emission is maintained through age.
-However, the instantaneous models, as evident in Figure 2, give few high energy photons at later ages (Kewley et al., 2001) and consequently, emission lines’ peaks decrease.
+However, the instantaneous models, as evident in Figure 2, give few high energy photons at later ages (Kewley et al., 2001) [AFTER A CERTAIN AGE?] and consequently, emission lines’ peaks decrease.

-When comparing only the two continuous tracks, there is little observable.
+When comparing only the two continuous tracks, there is little observable difference.
 High ionization emission lines are the main exceptions to this trend (e.g. Ne III λ3343, Ne V λ3426, and He II λ4686).
 For example, Ne V λ3426 does not emit with either if the Geneva tracks.
-When the Padova tracks (instantaneous or continuous) are adopted, Ne V λ3426 emits, beginning at 2 million years.
+When the Padova tracks (instantaneous or continuous) are adopted, Ne V λ3426 emits, beginning at 2 Myr.

-When comparing only the two instantaneous, we observe that most emission lines’ emission dies off after 5 – 8 million years.
-The Geneva instantaneous track tends to produce stronger emission, likely due to its incorporation of rotation.
+When comparing only the two instantaneous, we observe that most emission lines’ emission dies off after 5 – 8 Myr.
+The Geneva instantaneous track tends to produce stronger emission, likely due to its incorporation of rotation [IN GENERAL?
+ABSOLUTE?].

 The following discussion is modeled after Leitherer’s 2004 review talk (not formal article)